 IGN Filmforce has a report on the Gotham City set and vehicle - " The set itself is, to put it lightly, massive.
 The floor area is the size of 16 Olympic-size swimming pools and it would take 8,338 of London's double-decker buses to equal its volume.
 During the course of the day, we walked around the set, checking out the Gotham slums, the streets, Arkham Asylum and even an extensive viewing of the Batmobile and the Batsuit.
 The Batmobile is truly a sight to behold.
 Said to clear 0-60 mph in less than 6 seconds, the vehicle features 400 pounds of torque housed within its stealth-like body.
 This is a vehicle of purpose.
 It's not slick, shiny or curvy, but its usefulness to the dark knight makes total sense.
 It is painted in a non-reflective flat black, has four monster truck tires on the back and two on the front, and a flip-top, tank-like hatch.
 When the engine roars to life and the beaming front lights are flipped on, this is one intimidating, bad-ass vehicle".

 "Batman Begins" officially wraps its 126 day-long shoot today.
-There's also a poor-quality small video online finally showing Bale in action in his suit on-set.

 Thanks to 'Simbrono', 'Gustavo' & 'Stax'